beargolden/FD-Net/README.md

 # FD-Net: A Fully Dilated Convolutional Network for Historical Document Image Binarization

+**If the code is helpful to your research, the reader can refer to https://link.springer.com/chapter/10.1007/978-3-030-88004-0_42 and please cite the following paper:**

-**This paper has been accepted and will be published in Proceedings of the *4th Chinese Conference on Pattern Recognition and Computer Vision (PRCV 2021)*, so please stay tuned.**
+- **W. Xiong, L. Yue, L. Zhou, L. Wei, M. Li, "FD-Net: A fully dilated convolutional network for historical document image binarization," in Proceedings of the 4th Chinese Conference on Pattern Recognition and Computer Vision (PRCV 2021), Beijing, CHINA, 2021, pp. 518-529. doi: 10.1007/978-3-030-88004-0_42**

 ## Introduction